Education Abroad – Tips and Sites

 https://www.goabroad.com/ – portal with internships, job, volunteering offers.

-https://educationusa.state.gov/ – an advising center that will help you with applying process to US Universities.
+https://educationusa.state.gov/ – an advising center that will help you with applying a process to US Universities.